‘You are going to Oman? What is there to see and do there?’

 Your entry point in Oman would invariably be Muscat.
 The capital city can be explored at the beginning or the end of your Oman road trip.
 We decided on the latter, mostly because our flight from India was short and we had no jet lag.
 The flight from Delhi was less than 3 hours and about 3.5 hours from Bangalore for our friends, who joined us for this trip.
 Plus the return flight was an early morning one, which meant we would have to spend the night in Muscat before flying out.

 Getting our pre-booked Land Cruisers from Avis rental at the airport and grabbing lunch was a breeze.
 Although the food options in the departure area at the Muscat airport were limited.
-Unlike the road trip in Namibia we did more than a decade ago, this one was a self-drive option.
+We chose to do a self-drive option and these road trip tips proved useful.
 But our friends had an Omani driver so there was no stress of getting lost.

 We then were on our way to the ancient city of Nizwa, at the foothills of the Al Hajjar mountains.
 Several tourists make Nizwa as their base for a night for excursions to Jebel Akhdar and Jebel Shams, the 2 popular mountain ranges close by.
 We were headed to a resort at Jebel Akhdar and were taking a quick detour to explore Nizwa Fort, for which the town is famous for.